Viol2000/hao-ai-lab.github.io/content/blogs/vllm-ltr/index.md

 Figure 4 compares the latency of our ranking method against four baselines using two real-world datasets (ShareGPT and LMSYS-Chat-1M) across increasing arrival rates.
 We evaluated these methods on two latest models: LLaMA3 8B and 70B.
 At 64 requests/second, our method achieves up to 6.9x lower mean latency than FCFS and 1.5x-1.9x lower than Perception Only (PO).

 Both [Multi-Level Feedback Queue](https://arxiv.org/abs/2305.05920) (MLFQ, a traditional system scheduling approach) and [PO](https://dl.acm.org/doi/abs/10.5555/3666122.3668981) (which asks the LLM itself to predict its generation length) suffer from severe HOL blocking because they require initial processing of all requests: PO must run requests through the LLM, while MLFQ needs to process requests before assigning priority levels.
-The [classification approach](https://arxiv.org/abs/2306.06000), which predicts request lengths by assigning them to discrete buckets, optimizes for accuracy rather than ranking, and shows sub-optimal performance in both approximating SJF and end-to-end evaluation.
+The [classification approach](https://arxiv.org/abs/2306.06000), which predicts request lengths by assigning them to discrete buckets, optimizes for accuracy rather than ranking and shows sub-optimal performance in both approximating SJF and end-to-end evaluation.
+Extensive experiments (§5.4 of our paper) demonstrate that our ranking-based method consistently outperforms classification approaches across various configurations by directly learning request length order.

 {{< image src="img/main.png" alt="main.png" width="100%" title="Figure 4: Main results of LLM-Ltr">}}

-### Comparing Ranking Predictors

-We show that the accuracy of the targeted classification method is suboptimal for LLM scheduling.
-Table 1 compares the prediction ability of the classification method with different bucket sizes.
-We evaluate the classification metric (i.e., accuracy) for the classification method and the ranking metric (i.e., Kendall's Tau) for all methods on the same randomly sampled test set.
-This approach faces inherent limitations: with a small number of buckets, multiple queries with different length characteristics may be grouped together, reducing the granularity of length-based ordering.
-Conversely, using many buckets makes the classification problem increasingly difficult as each bucket contains fewer training examples.
-This creates a challenging trade-off between classification granularity and model performance.

-We also evaluate the end-to-end performance of these methods.
-The 'Lat.' column shows the mean latency to process 2k bursts of requests as in §5.2 in the paper.
-The 'Time' column shows the time to generate 1k synthetic data as in §5.3 in the paper.
-A method with a higher Kendall's Tau correlates with lower latency, as proposed in §3 in the paper.
-The time to generate 1k synthetic data is less related to Kendall's Tau, as a high Tau with a large bucket size does not necessarily mean the predictor can correctly select the shortest requests.

-PO achieves higher Kendall's Tau on the LMSYS-Chat-1M dataset.
-However, it needs to use the LLM itself to process all requests and generate a few tokens first for prediction, which introduces a very large HOL overhead compared to light predictor-based methods, despite its good performance in terms of Kendall's Tau.
-In all other settings, our proposed ranking method outperforms all other methods in terms of ranking metrics and end-to-end performance.

-{{< image src="img/compare-all-ltr.png" alt="compare" width="100%" title="Table 1: Ranking prediction ability with different classification (Class. in table) settings (i.e., different bucket sizes) for Llama-3-70B.
-Lat. column shows the mean latency processing a burst of 2k requests for chatbot serving.
-Time column shows the time to generate 1k requests for synthetic data generation.
-Optimal Prediction is using the generation length of one random seed to predict the length of another seed.
-Note that the p-values of Kendall's Tau are below a given significance level (i.e., 1e-3) in all settings.">}}

 ### Overhead of the predictor